Offered at IUPUI by Luddy School of Informatics, Computing, and Engineering

 Get your Health Informatics master’s degree entirely online.

-Turn information overload into a health care asset when you earn a master’s degree in Health Informatics through the IU School of Informatics and Computing at IUPUI.
+Turn information overload into a healthcare asset when you earn a Master of Science in Health Informatics through the IU School of Informatics and Computing at IUPUI.
 For your convenience, you can earn this 36-credit-hour degree entirely online.

 Tap into the potential of medical data and wield it as a decision-making tool to empower patients and practitioners.
-By understanding how to use information effectively, you can analyze and protect patient data, improve the quality of health care, and make it more efficient.
+By understanding how to use information effectively, you can analyze and protect patient data, improve the quality of health care, and make health care more efficient.